 MSCs are a class of multipotent cells found in human tissues, such as bone marrow, adipose tissue, dental pulp, and periosteum, a layer of connective tissue that envelops the bones.
 They are also known as: Mesenchymal Stem Cells, Medicinal Signaling Cells, Mesenchymal Stromal Cells, and Marrow Stromal Cells.

 MSCs are of intense therapeutic interest because they represent a population of cells that have the potential to treat a wide range of acute and degenerative diseases.
 First, they avoid the ethical issues that surround embryonic stem cell research.
-Second, repeated studies have found MSCs to be immuno-privileged, which make them an advantageous cell type for allogenic transplantation.
+Second, repeated studies have found MSCs to be immuno-evasive, which make them an advantageous cell type for allogenic transplantation.
 MSCs reduce both the risks of rejection and complications of transplantation.
-There have also been notable advances in the use of autologous mesenchymal stem cells to regenerate human tissues, including cartilage, meniscus, tendons, bone fractures, and more.
+There have also been notable advances in the use of autologous MSCs to support the healthy healing of human tissues, including cartilage, meniscus, tendons, bone fractures, and more.

 For a decade or so, MSCs were largely perceived to be a supportive, feeder layer for hematopoietic stem cells (HSCs).
 Then sentiment within the research community swung strongly in the opposite direction, with MSCs hastily labeled as “stem cells,” despite demonstrating a considerably limited differentiation potential.
 This characterization was misleading and drove research towards outcomes that involved semi-differentiated and often non-engrafting cells.

-Indeed, the traditional view that mesenchymal stem cells heal by maturing into replacement cells for damaged tissue is either partially (or fully) untrue.
+Indeed, the traditional view that MSCs heal by maturing into replacement cells for damaged tissue is either largely (or entirely) untrue.
 Current research suggests that the power of MSCs stems from their ability to regulate the immune response and influence the human body’s own regenerative machinery.
 This understanding is critical to pursing effective avenues for the commercialization of MSC products, technologies, and therapies.
 How MSCs exert their effects continues to be explored across the public, private, academic, and government sectors.